MIT-Lu-Lab/PDOT.jl/README.md

 ## Running

-Instances of optimal transport are wrapped as the following structure:
+Instances of optimal transport are wrapped in the following structure:
 ```julia
 mutable struct OptimalTransportProblem
     cost_matrix::Matrix{Float64}